Come to our presentations at LCS Gardens

 “Open Circle Ajijic provides a supportive environment to gather for social interaction and to improve our understanding of ourselves, our community, and our world.
 Presentations span a wide range of intellectual, cultural, physical, and spiritual topics.
 We do not necessarily agree with the ideas and philosophies of our presenters.
 We encourage you to listen with an open mind and form your own opinions.”

-Tran Dang - October 13, 2024
+Loretta Downs - October 27, 2024

 Close